Research the company on their websites ( check below on how to research)

 Go to websites such as glassdoor or indeed to check interview platforms, salary range, benefits, and reviews

-Scan profile of hiring manager in LinkedIn and recruiter to understand their career path and their interests
+Scan profile of hiring managers on LinkedIn and recruiter to understand their career path and their interests

 Practice 15-20 examples based on a STAR model interview

-Practice case studies and presentation skills, some company will have a test on the spot
+Practice case studies and presentation skills, some companies will have a test on the spot

 Look at a mirror and practice